-In the following section, we will further explore the details of realized and unrealized gains and losses and their importance for traders.
+The following section will further explore the details of realized and unrealized gains and losses and their importance for traders.

 What Are Realized Gains and Losses?

 Realized gains and losses are profit/loss achieved when you sell any financial instrument.
 When investors buy a share or commodity, they pay fiat currencies for buying that particular instrument.
-Later on, when they sell it, they usually convert the instrument to fiat currency again with a profit/loss.
+Later on, they usually convert the instrument to fiat currency again with a profit/loss when they sell it.

 The most important aspect of realized profit is that it can be subject to capital gains tax, depending on the jurisdiction.
 When you sell any financial instrument for a profit, you have to pay taxes for it.
 Conversely, if you take a loss on selling any assets, you can deduct the capital gains tax from your tax obligation.

 For example, if you buy a house that is valued at $100,000 and sell it for $120,000 after a certain period, you will make $20,000 of realized gain.
 This realized gain is subject to capital gains tax.